Commercial Building Management: What a Building Management Company Does

 • You struggle to keep up with tenant needs or maintenance requests

-• Your vacancy rate is higher than expected
+• Your vacancy rate is higher than it should be

 • You want to expand your portfolio but lack operational support